 - Install a high-capacity acid removal suction and liquid drier or removable core(s).

 - Some contractors will add acid neutralizers, such as Rectorseal's Acid Away, in certain applications.

 - Return after running the system for a while, test for acid, and replace high-capacity filter driers with new ones if required.

 - Once the acid is no longer present, return and remove the suction filter/drier and install a standard liquid line drier or core.

 These practices above are good, general practices to follow, but you may consider replacing the suction drier with a standard, high capacity, low-pressure drop suction drier with two pressure ports instead of just straight piping it.
 That will provide you an extra layer of protection for the compressor should any acid or contaminants from the burnout make their way to the compressor.

 If you choose to LEAVE a suction drier in a system, there are a few things to consider.

-• Like with a liquid line filter drier, make sure to install a suction filter/drier that is large enough for the system capacity.
+- As with a liquid line filter drier, install a suction filter drier that is large enough for the system's capacity.
 Read the info on the drier or the manufacturer's data to make sure it is large enough so that you don't start with a restriction.